SamiraSamrose/arm-adaptive-intelligence/README.md

-# ARM Adaptive Intelligence Engine
+# ARM Adaptive Intelligence Engine: A Heterogeneous ARM Integrated Toolchain for Edge AI Performance Tuning Utilizing Multi-Agent and RAG Pipeline

 A heterogeneous ARM integrated toolchain for edge AI performance tuning, enabling developers to compress, optimize, debug and deploy AI models on ARM-based mobile devices beneficial to ARM architecture developers and users.